-The purpose of this article is to raise public awareness about a significant loophole in the strata legislation namely, the right of an owners corporation to repeal a common property rights by-law granting exclusive use or special privileges over common property to a lot owner without obtaining the written consent of that owner.
+Does the owners corporation have the right to repeal a common property rights by-law granting exclusive use or special privileges over common property to a lot owner without obtaining the written consent of that owner?

 Common Property Rights Bylaws – What Are They?